Cheese Appreciation Events

 Saturday, October 19 OR Sunday, October 20

 True cheese enthusiasts know that when it comes to stinky cheese, you can't believe everything you smell.
-Though there are many styles of stinky cheese, such as soft-ripened and blue, at this event you will sample a selection of washed-rind cheeses from highly respected American cheesemakers.
-These aromatic cheeses will be paired with a selection of dessert-style wines from the experts at Pinnacle Imports, such as sauternes, port, sparkling wines and late-harvest wines.
+Though there are many styles of stinky cheese, such as soft-ripened and blue, at this event you will sample a selection of washed-rind cheeses from highly respected American cheese makers.
+These aromatic cheeses will be paired with a selection of dessert-style wines by our visiting wine expert, Joyce Angelos Walsh, such as sauternes, port, sparkling wines and late-harvest wines.
 This popular tasting tends to sell out quickly, so reserve your seats early.

 NEW THIS SEASON!

 COMPOTES & CHEESE with special guest Chef Patrick Ryan

 Saturday, October 26 OR Sunday, October 27 Both events are sold out!

 What's better with cheese—salty or sweet?
 At this all-new tasting, longtime friend of the farm Chef Patrick Ryan of Port Fonda will prove that both can work beautifully.
 Patrick will personally select the cheeses for this event, and will prepare mouthwatering compotes to serve with each.
 If you've experienced Port Fonda's menu, you know you're in for a delicious afternoon.
 Patrick will attend and host the Saturday, October 26 tasting; on Sunday, October 27, Green Dirt Farm Cheese Maker Sarah Hoffmann will host.